What is Human Resource Planning?

 “Human resource planning deals with identifying the right talent that suits a position, at the right time and place.
 It also involves forecasting to know the company’s human resources demand and supply in the future”.

 In addition to also fitting the right candidates in available positions, human resource planning also helps organizations to anticipate the job openings that a company may have due to several changes.
-These include retirement, transfer of workers, promotion, and termination of employee appointment.
+These include retirement, transfer of workers, promotion, and termination of employee appointments.

 So, through effective human resource planning, the organization will be better prepared for the emergencies above and hire the right people to fill in the void created by those who are no more with the company.